 Don’t ditch your lunch break

 Without intending to sound like your parents (apologies), staying hydrated really is crucial in maintaining focus.
-On the days we are struggling to drink two litres a day, get creative and add fruity flavourings such as sliced lemon, orange and cucumber, or crushed mint and fresh berries.
+On the days we are struggling to drink two liters a day, get creative and add fruity flavorings such as sliced lemon, orange, and cucumber, or crushed mint and fresh berries.
 By keeping your mind hydrated and alert you are bound to be increasing productivity.